 It is generally accepted that the excessive generation of waste is bad for the environment and therefore we should try to reduce as much waste arising as possible.
 This will limit excessive resource use and will assist in reducing on environmental damage.
-Preventing waste before it’s created does just that and it can also help reduce the cost of disposal because if you don’t create it you don’t have to dispose of it!

 What is Waste Prevention?